-Begins the study of organic chemistry.
-Primary emphasis on stereochemistry, acid-base theory, infrared and NMR spectroscopy, the basis of mechanistic interpretation and several functional group topics: alkanes, alkenes, alkynes, alcohols.
+Organic Chemistry I is the first course of a two-semester sequence.
+Primary emphasis is on stereochemistry, acid-base theory, nomenclature, infrared and NMR spectroscopy, the basis of mechanistic interpretation and several functional group topics.
 The laboratory emphasizes separation methods, synthesis, and introduces the student to instrumental methods: GC, IR, and NMR.
 Three lectures and one three-hour laboratory period per week.
-Prerequisite: General Chemistry II (CHEM 1224) or permission of instructor.
+Prerequisite: General Chemistry II (CHEM 1224).